 Product compliance, whole building compliance, or building reuse compliance pathway; for an addition to a building or structure that also includes an alteration, where the addition and work area of the alteration have a combined area of [INSERT 50,000 OR 100,000] gross square feet or larger.

 Q103.3 Product compliance pathway.
 Covered projects shall submit Type III environmental product declarations, which cover the cradle-to-gate phase or life cycle modules A1 through A3, for all covered products per section Q103.3.1.
-The product compliance pathway shall calculate the global warming potential (GWP) of the total mass or volume of the covered products and total no more than [INSERT 100, 120, OR 175] percent of the sum of the applicable GWP values from Table Q103.3.1, for the same total mass or volume of the covered products.
+The product compliance pathway shall calculate the global warming potential (GWP) of the total mass or volume of the covered products and total no more than [INSERT 85, 90, 100, or 120] percent of the sum of the applicable GWP values from Table Q103.3.1, for the same total mass or volume of the covered products.

 The calculation shall include the following: